June 24 – Present day – Blue Moon Bay, CA

 She looked up into his blue, blue eyes.
 “Oh, Sully.”
 Her words were wobbly and tear drenched.

 “Here, let me help.”
 He climbed up the steps to stand in front of her, and took the bucket.
-“Go on.
-Now I’m pretty anxious to know what you have to say about what I wrote.”
+“Go on now, I’m pretty anxious to know what you have to say about what I wrote.”

 With one last look into his eyes, she reached in and pulled out a blue velvet ring box, then the folded slip of paper that lay beneath it.
 Sully set the bucket down and took the ring box.
 Carlie unfolded the paper and read the words he’d written.
 She threw her arms around his neck.
 The kiss they shared lasted long enough for the sun to set and Harley to give up on his treat and fall asleep under the porch swing.

-When they pulled apart, Sully looked down at her, his expression solemn but his eyes shining with happiness and unshed tears.
+When they pulled apart, Sully looked down at her, his expression solemn but his eyes were shining with happiness and unshed tears.
 He took the paper from her and held it up with a crooked smile.
 “So – does that mean your answer is yes?”